wahlstedt/codebook/README.md

 When a *black* word is selected you tear the paper up and start a new game...

 After a turn ends you note down how many words were found and if any words remain, to keep track of progress.

+If you want to easily see how many words remain to find in total, you can use the table on top and cross out a column with a target symbol for each word found.

 ### Tracker table
 Each row is a turn and the columns are: